-All you need to do is put in the first day of your last period.
+All you need to do to use our ovulation calendar is put in the first day of your last period.

 Then we need to know the average length of your menstrual cycle so we can calculate the window of time when you're most fertile.
 While the average cycle lasts 28 days, anything from 22 to 36 days is perfectly normal, so pop your number in and press 'submit'.

-What does the calculator mean and when are your most fertile days?
+What does the ovulation calendar mean and when are your most fertile days?

 The asterix show the day you're ovulating.
 And all those days that are ticked?
 That's when you're at your most fertile, so this is the best time to get pregnant.